artnc/personal-website/src/blog/_posts/2021-12-25-ten-years-of-logging-my-life.md

 The remaining charts cover only the past four years since it's too cumbersome to extract this data from the pre-Chronofile spreadsheet era.

+<canvas alt="(Chart of transportation methods)" id="transportation-chart"></canvas>

+Lockdown sticks out like a sore thumb in this one too.
+It's a small miracle that my legs still work.
+There were some months when I didn't take a single step outside!
+Most of my pandemic travel has been on long road trips.

 <canvas alt="(Chart of daily media consumption)" id="media-chart"></canvas>

 Hidden in the chart above are a handful of games, 24 books, 39 shows, 102 movies, and thousands of news articles.
 I had never really been much into TV, but to stay somewhat social during lockdown I joined a viewing party that ended up covering all the corona classics: _Tiger King_, _Love Is Blind_, _Avatar_, kdrama after kdrama after kdrama...